cmpsc100-allegheny-college/hall-of-records/README.md

 **Make sure to link your issue with the pull request you used to make your improvement.**

 **If you are not following an improvement suggestion you need to have your improvement suggestion checked by the professor before proceeding.**

+## Evaluating `hall of records` Content

+This is an individual assignment and each neighbor should submit their own completed assignment.
+Code should not look similar among any class members.
+As described in the [course contract](https://github.com/cmpsc100-allegheny-college/course_information/blob/main/CODE_OF_CONDUCT.md) members should not  share code and working solutions but instead should feel welcome to share tips and tricks, help each other in understanding core concepts, and plan, sketch, or otherwise draft general approaches.

+To receive a `Complete` status on this assignment, two conditions must be met:
+1. The assignment repository on GitHub must have a green check before the deadline;
+2. The assignment quiz must be taken and passed with at least 70% during class on November 6th, 2023
+  - The quiz will contain 10 short multiple choice questions
+  - The quiz can be taken up to three times
+  - The quiz is closed book, notes, Internet and must be taken during class time
+  - The quiz will assess the recognition of the following topics:
+    - list vs. dictionary data structure
+    - loops (`while` and `for`)
+    - conditionals (`if` statement)
+    - functions
+    - variables
+    - assignment statements
+    - expressions

+The content for this week is outfitted with a grader program that can be used to evaluate the first condition above for the week.
+To run the grader for this week's work, you will need to be in the topmost level of the assignment folder.
+Once there, run the command:

+`gatorgrade`

+The grader will take a few minutes to do its work, but once it's complete the program will populate your terminal window with a series of checks that gauge the overall "completeness" of some of your required work.

 ## Backup Policy Reminder